aminebz949904/SLMM/README.md

 3. Maintainability
 4. Following standards & practices

-If the program does not run successfully, the application will be rejected.
+If the program does not build with the instructions provided, or it does not run successfully, the application will be rejected immediatly.